Documentation

 What is OS⁴

-OS⁴ is a NetBSD-based operating system with the Harmonia agent runtime integrated at the system level — not as a userspace application, but as a native component of the OS.
+OS⁴ is a FreeBSD-based operating system with the Harmonia agent runtime integrated at the system level — not as a userspace application, but as a native component of the OS.

 Why a Dedicated OS